coowry/choke/README.md

 ## Introduction

-Throttle is a `rebar3` library, created to avoid throttling on your REST application programmed in Erlang.
-The application allow us to limit different context at different rates, allowing us to control the users (id) petitions to the REST, defining the numerber of attempts in a time interval.
+Throttle is a `rebar3` library, created to avoid throttling on your REST application programmed in Erlang The application allow us to limit different context at different rates, allowing us to control the users (id) petitions to the REST, defining the numerber of attempts in a time interval.
 ```Erlang
 1> application:start(throttle).